Tier 1 associations must ensure their financial records correctly explain their financial transactions and financial position.

 - Arrange for the statements to be audited in time for submission to members at the AGM.

 - Consider the financial statements and confirm that they provide a true and fair view of the association’s financial performance.
-This confirmation should be recorded in the minutes of the committee meeting.
+It is good practice to record this confirmation in the minutes of the committee meeting.

 - Ensure the AGM is held within 6 months of the end of the financial year.